Theseus-Yue/elec5305-project--530050252-/Report.md

 | **adaptive_spectral_denoise.m** | *Proposed Adaptive Algorithm* | The main algorithm of this project.
 Performs **Adaptive Spectral Subtraction** with automatic noise tracking and dynamic over-subtraction based on the estimated frame-wise SNR.
 This model handles **non-stationary traffic noise** more effectively and reduces musical artifacts.
 Outputs the final enhanced speech file `enhanced_household.wav`. |
 | **evaluation_metrics.m** | *Performance Evaluation* | Compares the performance of all denoising algorithms by calculating SNR improvement across methods.
 Optionally supports PESQ/STOI metrics.
 Generates summary statistics and bar plots for quantitative comparison. |

-A new script `evaluation_metrics.m` computes SNR, PESQ, and STOI automatically.

 ---